jameyia/jameyia.github.io/essays/reflecting-on-javascript.md

 I look forward to the rest of this class.
 I think Javascript is a good language for learning, but not as a introductory langauge.
 I like that C is still very much associated with hardware, and you discover the core principles of computing that way.
 Javascript is a luxury, but you don't understand how much of a luxury that is until you have learned C.

+The class style, along with the help from the TA, should ensure a smooth ride to software engineering proficiency.
+Javascript is a good language for the not-so-novice programer!